coderplex-org/coderplex-bot/README.md

 # Coderplex Bot

-Coderplex  Bot uses basic AI to track all the messages that are exchanged in our community chatroom, and then uses the information as a input to evaluate the expertise and helpful of each member in our community, awarding them points accordingly on their profile
+Coderplex  Bot uses basic AI to track all the messages that are exchanged in our [community chatroom](https://chat.coderplex.org), and  uses this information as a input to evaluate the expertise and helpfulness of each member in our community, awarding them points accordingly on their profile.

 ## Requirements